 The works do not lie within any area of land designated as a National Park or National Scenic Area (NSA).
-Land cover in the scheme is recorded as a mixture of woodland habitats to the north and south, with inland surface waters (River Moriston) present to the south of the scheme.
+Land cover in the vicinity of the scheme is recorded as temperate shrub heathland, with some deciduous woodland present to the east and Atlantic parkland in the wider area.